Biodiesel: Production

 Biodiesel is commonly produced by the transesterification of the vegetable oil or animal fat feedstock, and other non-edible raw materials such as frying oil, etc. There are several methods for carrying out this transesterification reaction including the common batch process, heterogeneous catalysts, supercritical processes, ultrasonic methods, and even microwave methods.

 Chemically, transesterified biodiesel comprises a mix of mono-alkyl esters of long chain fatty acids.
 The most common form uses methanol (converted to sodium methoxide) to produce methyl esters (commonly referred to as Fatty Acid Methyl Ester – FAME) as it is the cheapest alcohol available, though ethanol can be used to produce an ethyl ester (commonly referred to as Fatty Acid Ethyl Ester – FAEE) biodiesel and higher alcohols such as isopropanol and butanol have also been used.
 Using alcohols of higher molecular weights improves the cold flow properties of the resulting ester, at the cost of a less efficient transesterification reaction.
 A lipid transesterification production process is used to convert the base oil to the desired esters.
 Any free fatty acids (FFAs) in the base oil are either converted to soap and removed from the process, or they are esterified (yielding more biodiesel) using an acidic catalyst.
 After this processing, unlike straight vegetable oil, biodiesel has combustion properties very similar to those of petroleum diesel, and can replace it in most current uses.

 The methanol used in most biodiesel production processes is made using fossil fuel inputs.
 However, there are sources of renewable methanol made using carbon dioxide or biomass as feedstock, making their production processes free of fossil fuels.

 A by-product of the transesterification process is the production of glycerol.
 For every 1 tonne of biodiesel that is manufactured, 100 kg of glycerol are produced.
 Originally, there was a valuable market for the glycerol, which assisted the economics of the process as a whole.
 However, with the increase in global biodiesel production, the market price for this crude glycerol (containing 20% water and catalyst residues) has crashed.
 Research is being conducted globally to use this glycerol as a chemical building block (see chemical intermediate under Wikipedia article "Glycerol").
 One initiative in the UK is The Glycerol Challenge.

 Usually this crude glycerol has to be purified, typically by performing vacuum distillation.
 This is rather energy intensive.
 The refined glycerol (98%+ purity) can then be utilised directly, or converted into other products.
 The following announcements were made in 2007: A joint venture of Ashland Inc. and Cargill announced plans to make propylene glycol in Europe from glycerol and Dow Chemical announced similar plans for North America.
 Dow also plans to build a plant in China to make epichlorhydrin from glycerol.
-Epichlorhydrin is a raw material for epoxy resins.
+Epichlorohydrin is a raw material for epoxy resins.